Real Normal Operators and Williamson's Normal Form: Williamson's Normal Form

 \textbf{Acknowledgements:} We wish to thank Prof. K. R. Parthasarathy for introducing the subject to us during his 2015 lecture series at the Indian Statistical Institute, Bangalore centre.
 We also thank Prof. K. B. Sinha for the fruitful discussions we had with him on direct integrals.
+We are grateful to the anonymous referee for a positive report and very constructive suggestions.
 Bhat thanks J C Bose Fellowship for financial support.